xxz-code/Facebook-V-Predicting-Check-Ins/README.md

 ## [1] 0.577699
 ```

+His accuracy rate is 0.577699.
 We want to examine what is the best number of mtry so we are going to do an experiment.

 ```r
 for(i in 1:7){